 As discussed in Note 1 of the 2021 Annual Report, on June 25, 2021, the Company completed the acquisition of Four, an innovative Buy Now, Pay Later company that allows shoppers to pay for merchandise through four interest-free installments.
-Four is not a reportable segment for the three months ended March 31, 2022 as its revenues, loss before income taxes, and assets are not material to the Company's condensed consolidated financial results.
+Four is not a reportable segment for the three and nine month periods ended September 30, 2022 and 2021 as its financial results are not material to the Company's condensed consolidated financial results.
 The revenues, loss before income taxes, and assets within "other" below is primarily comprised of the operating activities of Four.